A Visit to Argos Racing Cycles

 Transfers are applied after painting.
 Lining and lettering last.

-Below are fotos of Gary and Tim in the shop.
+Below are fotos of Garry and Tim in the shop.